How musicians can look after their hearing

 If Aussie rockers AC/DC are to be believed, rock and roll ain’t noise pollution – but it’s pretty bad for your ears.
-From rock concerts to pneumatic drills and even classical wind instruments, exposure to very loud noises for long periods can cause temporary or even permanent damage to your hearing, and musicians are often the hardest hit.
+From rock concerts to pneumatic drills and even classical wind instruments, exposure to very loud noises for long periods can cause temporary or even permanent damage to your hearing, and musicians are amongst the hardest hit.

 Unfortunately, once your hearing is damaged, it’s damaged for good.